Benefits Plans - Long-Term Disability Plans: frequently asked questions

 Your normal annual earnings—not to exceed 2,080 hours.
 Base salary includes administrative differential and incentive pay.
 It excludes summer pay for university-year appointees as well as overtime, shift premium, longevity, and non-University earnings.

 Yes.
-The covered university base salary is increasing from $30,000 to $57,500, decreasing the amount you need to pay to cover your full salary.
-For example, if you are currently paying to cover $75,000 in annual salary, from July through December, 2013 you will pay:
+The covered university base salary is increasing from $57,500 to $59,000, decreasing the amount you need to pay to cover your full salary.
+For example, if you are currently paying to cover $75,000 in annual salary, you will pay:

 The University of Michigan in its sole discretion may modify, amend, or terminate the benefits provided with respect to any individual receiving benefits, including active employees, retirees, and their dependents.
 Although the university has elected to provide these benefits this year, no individual has a vested right to any of the benefits provided.
 Nothing in these materials gives any individual the right to continued benefits beyond the time the university modifies, amends, or terminates the benefit.
 Anyone seeking or accepting any of the benefits provided will be deemed to have accepted the terms of the benefits programs and the university's right to modify, amend or terminate them.